kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.21-to-2.22/_index.en.md

 ### KubeVirt Migration

-KubeVirt graduates to GA in KKP 2.22 and has gained several new features.
+KubeVirt support graduates to GA in KKP 2.22 and has gained several new features.
 However, KubeVirt clusters need to be migrated after the KKP 2.22 upgrade.
 [Instructions are available in KubeVirt provider documentation]({{< ref "../../../architecture/supported-providers/kubevirt/kubevirt#migration-from-kkp-221" >}}).

 ### OSM Migration